firsttris/ccu-addon-mui/README.md

 # Efficiency

-The WebApp uses the same JSON-RPC interface as the CCU3.
+The App uses the same JSON-RPC interface as the CCU3.

-To optimize performance we've tailored [RegaScripts](/apps/ccu-addon-mui/src/rega) to fetch data in the exact structure required by our Webapp.
+To optimize performance we've tailored [RegaScripts](/apps/ccu-addon-mui/src/rega) to fetch data in the exact structure required by our App.

 In addition, we are utilizing [React-Query](https://react-query.tanstack.com/), adhering to their best practices to ensure our data requests are as efficient as possible.

 # Authentication

-The WebApp provides the same authentication mechanism as the CCU3.
+The App provides the same authentication mechanism as the CCU3.
-After logging in, the WebApp obtains a random session id from the CCU3, it will be saved to localStorage and used for subsequent requests.
+After logging in, the App obtains a random session id from the CCU3, it will be saved to localStorage and used for subsequent requests.
 To prevent users from inadvertently logging each other out, it is necessary to use distinct user accounts.

 # Install